 Spring Semester (January - June): OCTOBER 1

 All applications must be registered and uploaded to our application portal.
-The application portal will open up for applications in the beginning of February.
+(Make sure to choose Exchange Studies.)

 - Letter of motivation